Le-Xiaohuai-speech/VAE_NMF/README.md

 This repository remains the same strustures as [A VARIANCE MODELING FRAMEWORK BASED ON VARIATIONAL AUTOENCODERS FOR SPEECH ENHANCEMENT](https://gitlab.inria.fr/sileglai/mlsp-2018).
 We replace MCMC-EM algorithm with backpropagation-EM algorithm for performing semi-supervised speech enhancement.

-We use a variance modeling framework to model the speech and noise：<\br>
+We use a variance modeling framework to model the speech and noise：</br>

 ## Running